-You must be enrolled at CSU Stanislaus or be eligible to transfer from a California community college.
+You must be enrolled at Stanislaus State or be eligible to transfer from a California community college.
 Every program has its own set of eligibility requirements.
 Most programs require at least a 2.75.
 Others require a 3.0.
 Some programs have coursework prerequisites or language requirements.
 Please refer to the specific program descriptions for eligibility requirements.

 2. Will I get academic credit?

 Yes.
 Before going abroad, you will meet with faculty members and your advisor to complete Course Equivalency Forms on which you will identify what classes you will take overseas and what Stanislaus State credit you will be awarded for completing those classes.
 Students who plan ahead and who work closely with their academic advisors usually get full credit for the classes they take abroad.